 Without getting too technical here, the point is that you should make sure that security is a part of the basic hosting package (main point: if it’s not featured or mentioned as a part of the package that may be a red flag.)

-If your site crashes OR you forget to pay the hosting account renewal (hey, it happens), having a backup (copy) of your site will be like Christmas morning.
+If your site crashes OR you forget to pay the hosting account renewal (hey, it happens), having a backup (copy) of your site will be like Christmas morning and companies who use different clouds will require a multi cloud platform.

 Here are the top 2 hosting companies (in our opinion) meeting this criteria: